We do not accept insurance. Learn more about our rates.

 If your child has been hurting alone for a long time and doesn’t fully understand what’s happening, they may retreat within themselves, shutting out much of the world to try to gain some comfort.
 Sometimes, they can’t put their finger on the hurt like they could if they needed a band-aid.
 This makes them so frustrated — and even more frustrated that they cannot express their pain to their parents.
 They may be used to getting a hug and feeling better after that.
 But when nothing can soothe the pain, it may be time to consider child counseling.

-Signs Your Child May Need Kids Therapy
+Signs Your Child May Benefit from Therapy

 A few signs you may need a therapist for your child include: